 We have been doing little summer getaways to Whistler since before my kids could walk.
-As they have grown older, we have gradually been able to move away from the toddler playgrounds and spray parks to actually participating in many of Whistler’s wide range of summer activities.
-In this post, we have tried to select the best that Whistler has to offer for kids, whether you are traveling with a toddler or a teenager (or both).
+As they have grown older, we have gradually been able to move away from the toddler playgrounds and spray parks to actually participating in many of Whistler’s wide range of exciting summer activities.
+In this post, we have tried to select the best Whistler kids activities, whether you are traveling to Whistler with a toddler or a tween (or both).
 From nature walks to gondola rides, here are our top things to do in Whistler with kids.

 ZipTrek Whistler offers the exhilarating experience of flying through the air through the treetops and over a canyon.
 Several different tour options are offered for kids 6 years and up, although to ride the Sasquatch (the longest zipline in all of Canada and the U.S.A.) riders must be at least 10 years old.
 For parents with younger children, the all ages Tree Trek canopy walk provides and nice alternative.
 See also our complete post on Ziptrek here.

 Superfly Ziplines – The Adventure Group